mauree155/Fake_Data_Generator_and_Github_Integration/README.md

             pip install faker pandas

-- You can either clone this repository using Git:
+- Clone the repository using Git to get all the files and folders intact:

             git clone https://github.com/mauree155/Fake_Data_Generator_and_Github_Integration.git

-Or you can go to the GitHub page and click “Download ZIP” to save the project on your computer.
 -  Navigate to the Project Folder
 Using the terminal, navigate to the folder where your Python script is saved: